AwesomeKalin/games/README.md

 * [Warzone 2100](https://github.com/Warzone2100/warzone2100) - Postnuclear realtime strategy.
 * [Wyrmsun](https://github.com/andrettin/wyrmsun) - Strategy game based on history, mythology and fiction.
 * [Zero-K](https://github.com/ZeroK-RTS/Zero-K) - Open source RTS game with physical projectiles and smart units
+* [Civ2-clone](https://github.com/axx0/Civ2-clone) - Civ2-clone is a recreation of Sid Meier's Civilization II.
+It requires Civilization II's original assets
+* [Netacka](https://github.com/pwmarcz/netacka) - Netacka is a multiplayer game similar to Zatacka.
+* [Zatacka X](https://github.com/simenheg/zatackax) - Zatacka X is a modern, free remake of the classic Achtung, die Kurve!.
+In addition to all the features from the original game, Zatacka X includes special weapons, updated graphics, sound effects and AI controlled opponents.
+* [Tanks of Freedom](https://github.com/w84death/Tanks-of-Freedom) - A classic turn-based strategy game with two armies fighting against each other.
+Challenge yourself in campaign against AI or hot-seat battle with a friend.
+Using the easy map editor you can create any imaginable scenario to play and share online for others to discover!
+* [Chariot](https://github.com/ChariotEngine/Chariot) - The Chariot project is an attempt to re-implement the original Age of Empires (1997) engine in an open-source manner

 ## Others

  * [OpenNotrium](https://github.com/verhoevenv/OpenNotrium) - Open source version of Notrium, a top-down survival game.
+ * [ScummVM](https://github.com/scummvm/scummvm) - ScummVM is a program which allows you to run certain classic graphical adventure games and Role-Playing games, provided you already have their data files.

 # Mobile Games